ShaggyDog18/SignalGeneratorSD/README.md

 ## Compile Options/Firmware Configuration:

-- `#define GRAPH_ICONS` - use graphical icons for signal representation on the display; Original Text labels can be used if commented
+- `#define GRAPH_ICONS` - use graphic icons for signal representation on the display; Still, the original text labels can be used if commented
 - `#define ENABLE_EEPROM`- save settings to EEPROM, recover them at startup
 - `#define ENABLE_MEANDRE05F_SIGMODE` - extra signal mode: squarewave signal at 0.5 frequency.
 This is one of the AD9833 module's features, used for more precise frequency setting.
-- `#define ENABLE_VOUT_SWITCH` - developed an extra output circuit that switch meander logic level to either 3.3v or 5v.
-Switched from menu by pin 6.
-See explanation and EasyEDA link below.
 - `#define NEW_WAY_INPUT_FREQ` - new faster and more convinient way of input frequency by encoder; if you like the old way - comment it!
 - `#define HIDE_LEADING_ZEROS` - hide leading zeros in the frequency value; if you like the old way - comment it!
 - `#define SWAP_ENCODER_DIRECTION` - swap encoder pins if encoder is detecting rotation incorrectly
 - `#define LCD_I2C_ADDRESS 0x3f` - may need to change I2C address of the display module
+- `#define ENABLE_VOUT_SWITCH` - developed an extra output circuit that switch meander logic level to either 3.3v or 5v.
+Switched from menu by pin 6.
+See explanation and EasyEDA link below in the **Squarewave Signal Amplitude Feature** chapter.
 - `#define USE_PHASE` - use Phase instead of the FREQ register; never used nor tested :-) Sorry, no guarantee it works...

 ## Improved Navigation: